mameen7/restclient-api/README.md

  - Achieve cleaner frontend API service

-Japi provide you with an extensible `BaseAPI` class that implements basic request CRUD operation, and allow you as a developer to extend it for more specific api operations like resource searching etc, leveraging on the pre-defined methods like `get`, `create`, `update`, and `delete`.
+restclient-api provide you with an extensible `BaseAPI` class that implements basic request CRUD operation, and allow you as a developer to extend it for more specific api operations like resource searching etc, leveraging on the pre-defined methods like `get`, `create`, `update`, and `delete`.

 ## Examples